Jonathan Edwards (theologian): Death and legacy

 Almost immediately after becoming president of the College of New Jersey, Edwards, a strong supporter of smallpox inoculations, decided to get inoculated in order to encourage others to do the same.
 Never having been in robust health, he died as a result of the inoculation on March 22, 1758.
-Edwards left behind eleven children (three sons and eight daughters).
+Edwards left behind three sons and eight daughters.
 The grave of Edwards is located in Princeton Cemetery.
 Written in Latin, the long emotional epitaph inscription on the horizontal gravestone eulogizes his life and career and laments the great loss of his passing.
 It draws from the classical tradition in extolling the virtues of the deceased and directly inviting the passerby to pause and mourn.

 The followers of Jonathan Edwards and his disciples came to be known as the New Light Calvinist ministers.
 Prominent disciples included the New Divinity school's Samuel Hopkins, Joseph Bellamy, Jonathan Edwards Jr., and Gideon Hawley.
 Through a practice of apprentice ministers living in the homes of older ministers, they eventually filled a large number of pastorates in the New England area.
 Many of Jonathan and Sarah Edwards's descendants became prominent citizens in the United States, including Burr and college presidents Timothy Dwight, Jonathan Edwards Jr. and Merrill Edwards Gates.
 Jonathan and Sarah Edwards were also ancestors of Edith Roosevelt, the writer O. Henry, the publisher Frank Nelson Doubleday, and the writer Robert Lowell.
 The eminence of many descendants of Edwards led some Progressive Era scholars to view him as proof of eugenics.
 His descendants have had a disproportionate effect upon American culture: his biographer George Marsden notes that "the Edwards family produced scores of clergymen, thirteen presidents of higher learning, sixty-five professors, and many other persons of notable achievements."